devonorourke/guano/vamptk.md

 ln -s /home/fosterLab/devonr/miniconda3//pkgs/amptk/amptk
 ```

-Okay - very last thing!
 You have to open up Jon's python script - the **amptk** file you just create a soft link for - and change the header from `#!/usr/bin/env python` to just `#!/usr/bin/python`, or the script will fail to generate.
 Do this by navigating back into the directory of the file in question, use a text editor (ex. nano, vim, etc.) to edit that first line, then quit and save:
 ```
 cd $HOME/miniconda3/pkgs/amptk
 nano amptk